realworldocaml/book/en/guided-tour.md

 let (:=) r x = r.contents <- x
 ```

+The `'a` before the ref indicates that the `ref` type is polymorphic,
+in the same way that lists are polymorphic, meaning it can contain
-Here, `!` and `:=` are operators that we're defining, where the
+values of any type.
+The parenthesis around `!` and `:=` are needed
-parenthetical syntax marks them as such.
+because these are operators, rather than ordinary functions.

-Even though a `ref` is just another record type, it's notable because
+Even though a `ref` is just another record type, it's important
-it is the standard way of simulating the traditional mutable variable
+because it is the standard way of simulating the traditional mutable
-you'll find in most imperative languages.
-For example, we can sum
+variable you'll find in most imperative languages.
+For example, we
-over the elements of a list imperatively by calling `List.iter` to
+can sum over the elements of a list imperatively by calling
-call a simple function on every element of a list, using a ref to
+`List.iter` to call a simple function on every element of a list,
-accumulate the results.
+using a ref to accumulate the results.

 ```ocaml
 # let sum list =